Hazelight/Docs-UnrealEngine-Angelscript/content/scripting/function-libraries.md

 Before binding, the angelscript plugin simplifies the name of the class to make a shorter namespace.
 For example, the functions in the `System::` namespace are automatically sourced from the `UKismetSystemLibrary` class in C++.

-Common prefixes and suffix that get stripped automatically are:
+Common prefixes and suffixes that get stripped automatically are:
 * U...Statics
 * U...Library
 * U...FunctionLibrary